 • Any product with glue, such as plywood, particle board, plastic laminate, etc, contains formaldehyde unless it is specifically manufactured and labeled otherwise.

 • Moderate exposure to formaldehyde can cause skin, respiratory and liver disorders; chronic exposure can ultimately lead to death.

 For more information, see the EPA’s website at http://www.epa.gov/iaq/formalde.html

 What is a VOC?

 • ”Volatile Organic Compounds” are harmful chemicals which “off-gas” from certain products.

 • VOCs are found in paints, varnishes, solvents, adhesives, caulk, carpet, upholstery, vinyl, air fresheners, cleaning products, gasoline and car exhaust, to name a few.

-• Short-term exposure to VOCs causes eye, nose and throat irritation, nausea, dizziness and asthma; long-term exposure causes cancer, and liver, kidney and central nervous system damage.
+• Short-term exposure to VOCs can cause eye, nose and throat irritation, nausea, dizziness and asthma; long-term exposure can cause cancer, and liver, kidney and central nervous system damage.